n4wf3l/Forum-RSCAnderlecht/README.md

 # RSCAnderlecht Forum

 This project utilizes ASP .NET Core MVC 6 and is updated on the feature-post branch.
 It focuses on creating a forum for RSC Anderlecht fans, with backend work primarily done in C#.
 Key features include Identity management, scaffolding, filter search, database connectivity, user authentication, role-based authorization, email confirmation, and multilingual support (EN-NL-FR).
+This project caters to supporters in three languages.
+Each registered user designates a favorite club and gains access to a range of features, including the ability to view and engage with content posted by fellow fans, complete with like functionality and beyond.

 ### Launch Instructions: